The Future of Digital Democracy: Learning with Ukraine

 A Global Conversation on Democratic Resilience & Frontline Innovation

 Amid ongoing war, Ukraine has achieved remarkable advances in digital democracy.
-From the Diia platform enabling digital services to the e-DEM system supporting local petitions and participatory budgeting, Ukraine's bottom-up innovations in transparent, accountable governance offer valuable lessons for communities worldwide.
+From the Diia platform enabling digital services to the e-DEM system supporting local petitions and participatory budgeting, Ukraine's innovations in transparent, accountable governance offer valuable lessons for communities worldwide.

 In breakout sessions, you'll contribute directly to RadicalxChange's new Resilient Democracy Toolkit, a practical guide to strengthening democratic processes in times of crisis.